spicata/obsidiannotes-v.2/content/Comp Sci Task 1.md

 	- For example, when I am studying chemistry, I open Firefox, Obsidian and OneNote, and open textbooks I have on my computer.
 This takes valuable time, and reduces my overall efficiency when studying.
 I plan for my voice assistant to remove this inefficiency, by allowing custom commands, where if I were to say a key phrase, it would do all of these things at once, saving me crucial time.
 	- In the future, I also plan for the voice assistant to be a general tool in the office, for example it could send emails to large batches of fellow colleagues.
 	- Furthermore, people who have used voice assistants before may demand high quality in graphical design of the program.
 Using Tkinter, I plan to provide a well-thought-out visual interface, however **I have used copyrighted images (Siri logo) for parts of the visual design**, as I feel its simplistic design fits my program, and I admire the quality of the Siri voice asssitant.
-- The program will fill its user's need for a simplistic, easy-to-learn voice assistant that will improve their productivity.
+- The program will fill its user's need for a simplistic, easy-to-use voice assistant that will improve their productivity.
 It will also improve their quality of life, by helping its users achieve a healthy study schedule/routine.
 - The licencing used is the Permissive MIT licence, the reasoning for which is explained at the end of the Licencing section.

 **Licencing**